raspberrypilearning/get-started-pico-w/en/step_2.md

 --- task ---

-**Connect** the other end to your computer, laptop, or Raspberry Pi.
+**Connect** the other end to your desktop computer, laptop, or Raspberry Pi.

 ![A Raspberry Pi Pico W connected to a laptop via a micro USB cable.](images/plug-in-pico.png)